RAW vs JPEG: Why File Format Matters for Editing

 RAW files capture more color information than JPEG files can store.
 This means:

-Smoother gradients: Fewer visible steps in areas that transition smoothly (skies, skin, fog).
+Smoother gradients: Fewer visible steps in areas that transition smoothly (skies, skin tones, fog).

 More editing headroom: Push colors further before you see banding or posterization.